13 USEFUL TIPS FOR TRAVELING TO MAURITIUS

-In our article, we’ll share some useful tips for traveling to Mauritius on how to plan a fantastic DIY trip to this amazing island.
-Here’s our list “8 Mauritius travel tips”!
+In our article, we give you some useful tips to organize a fantastic DIY trip to Mauritius!

 Not usually opting for luxury resorts, Mauritius had never been a destination we had considered for a low-cost, itinerant trip.
 However, doing some research, we realised that our perception was wrong.